GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And he said, "I knew not, Am I keeper of my brother?"

 And he said, "What have you done?
-The voice of the blood of your brother is crying-out to me from the soil.
+The voice of the blood of your brother is crying-out to me from the earth.
-And now cursed are you, from the ground;
+And now cursed are you, from the earth;
 which has opened her mouth to take the blood of your brother, from your hand.
-When you serve the ground,
+When you serve the earth,
 it will add not, to give her strength to you;
 wandering and fugitive you will be in the land."

 And Acquired (Cain) said to He-Who-Is,
 "Great is my twisting, from lifting-up.
-Behold, you have banished me this day, from over the face of the ground;
+Behold, you have banished me this day, from over the face of the earth;
 and from your face I will be hidden;
 and I will be wandering and fugitive in the land;
 and it will be all finding me will kill me."